reevoo/reevoo.github.io/jobs/principal-engineer.markdown

 + Comfortable working with MySQL, Postgres.
 + Familiarity with search technologies (particularly Elasticsearchsearch).
 + Familiarity with RabbitMQ or other broker frameworks.
-+ Exertperience with data analysis, ETL, and data mining.
++ Experience with data analysis, ETL, and data mining.
 + Strong communication and collaboration skills.